evanseabrook/vscode-code-summarizer/README.md

 2. Navigate to the Extensions view in vscode
 3. Click on the 3 dotes on the top right of the Extensions view
 4. Click `Install from VSIX` and navigate to the `.vsix` file created during the build
+5. Configure Code Summarizer's Extension settings
+    i.
+Open VSCode's settings
+    ii.
+Navigate to Extensions
+    iii.
+Find Code Summarizer and fill in details for your Google Cloud project (view the Requirements section above for more details)